Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       Working closely with the development team was invaluable, wherever some aspect of the design was unclear I could quickly provide additional sketches on paper or on XD.

-      At this stage the prototype could validate E-track placement using the wall dimensions, and component placement using a rules engine.
+      At this stage the prototype could validate E-track and component placement using a rules engine.
 It showed prices, used drag and drop, and allowed filtering of components by type.

       #### Two week extension